oracle-livelabs/analytics-ai/big-data/analyze-iot-car/lab3-identify-hazardous-road-segments/identify-hazardous-road-segments.md

 This lab assumes that you have successfully completed the following labs in the Contents menu:

 - Lab 1: Setup Your Environment
-- Lab 2: Monitoring the truck real-time driving
+- Lab 2: Monitor the truck real-time drive

 ## Task 1:Start Flink Session and Client